glynos/url/README.md

 * A ``skyr::url`` class that implements a generic URI parser, compatible with [WhatWG URL specification](https://url.spec.whatwg.org/#url-class)
 * Percent encoding and decoding functions
-* A URI builder to build consistent URIs from parts, including case, percent encoding and path normalization
+* IDNA and Punycode functions for domain name parsing

 ## Building the project